Navoditamathur/Navoditamathur.github.io/_pages/about.md

   - /about.html
 ---

-I am an accomplished professional with a strong foundation in Information Science and a diverse skill set in software development.
-Proficient in HTML, CSS, PHP, SQL, and experienced in various database technologies, I bring a wealth of knowledge to the field.
+I am an accomplished professional with a strong foundation in Information Science.
 My expertise spans across domains, showcasing proficiency in Data Analytics, Data Visualization, Machine Learning, Artificial Intelligence, and Computer Vision.
 My ability to work independently or collaboratively within a team reflects my dedication to contributing effectively to complex projects and challenges.
+Aspiring to be a data scientist, my main interest lies in Artificial Intelligence, Machine Learning, and Deep Learning; mainly in the context of computer vision.
+I’m interested in researching AI/ML/DL solutions and building scalable end-to-end machine learning and deep learning systems for computer vision applications.

 Journey:
 ======